Zubbek/Zubbek/README.md

 # Hi There 👋

-My name is Michał and I am a fourth-year student of Information Technology at Cracow University of Technology.
+My name is Michał and I am fresh graduated student of Computer Science at Cracow University of Technology.
 My current goal is to gain my first professional experience in the It field.
 I am eager to apply my skills and knowledge in a real-world work environment, learn from experienced professionals, and contribute to meaningful projects.

 ## 🚀 About Me